Cap replacement Fender Deluxe Reverb

 I mentioned in an earlier post that I restored my 1971 Fender Deluxe Silver face Reverb’s electronics.
 Over the next few posts I am going to let you see how I did it.
 I hope this is useful information for you.
 The deluxe reverb, Twin reverb, Super reverb all have nearly the same design so what I am saying is true of all of these lovely amps. it also applies to tthe Blackface amps too but NOT the re-issue amps as the layout is different

 My amp spent a lot of time with me gigging all over Scotland and North England.
 This was in the 1970’s and 1980’s.
-Everyone smoked ( I did not smoke).
-The result was that when I removed the amp chassis it was covered in tar.
-The turret board was covered too ( more about this in part two)
+Everyone seemed to smoke in the 1970’s ( I did not smoke).
+The result was that when I removed the amp chassis it was covered in cigarette tar.
+The turret board was covered too

 This was a sticky brown ” gunk” all over the chassis.
-I used car paint blemish remover called T-Cut from the metal chassis abd the tube covers.
+I used car paint blemish remover called T-Cut from the metal chassis and the tube covers.
 It worked a treat.

-The picture below shows the chassis after I had cleaned it.
-The picture shows the box on the chassis where the electrolytic capacitors are located for the power supply.
+The box on the chassis where the electrolytic capacitors are located for the power supply is right on top of the chassis.
 These should be replaced every 5 to 10 years.

 I polished the amp up after I removed the electrolytic capacitors.
-In the picture below you can see the capacitors exposed.
 WARNING: Before removing this cover leave the amp for a few hours to ensure these capacitors are discharged.
 Some of them can have 450 volts on them, and they can give you one hell of an electric shock.
 The reason there are several is because the tubes all work at different voltages with the output valves using the highest voltage.
-You can see here I replaced one of them in the past when it failed, and it was now time to replace them all .
+I originally replaced one of them in the past when it failed, and it was now time to replace them all .
 After all, they had been giving good service for over 40 years!
 What can accelerate the need for replacement, is the situation where you do not use the amp for many months, or even years.
 High voltage Electrolytic capacitors deteriorate over time unless regularly used.
 I have seen examples go off with a massive bang, when not used for several years.
 Replace them with the same values as you see marked on the ones in this box.
 Use a minimum of 600 volt rated capacitors.Take care to insert them the right way round or they will go bang.
 The positive and negative ends are marked on them.

 1. Cheap Dre Beats